roflsunriz/Github-Bug-Report-Text-Template/README.md

 # Github Bug Report Text Template
 Text templates for bug reporting.
-It is useful if find yourself got lost createing new issue to the developer.
+It is useful if you find yourself got lost createing new issue to the developer.